 - Be familiar with the requirements of curb, sidewalk and road construction

-- Understand the various materials, installation techniques required for construction of sewers and watermains
+- Understand the various materials and installation techniques required for the construction of sewers and water mains

 A municipal construction inspector is the representative of the municipality.
-The job requires technical knowledge and the ability to deal with others such as contractors, engineers and the public in a professional manner.
+The job requires technical knowledge and the ability to deal professionally with others, such as contractors, engineers and the public.

 - Review of roles and responsibilities of inspectors

 - Review of concrete and asphalt, materials, placement and quality assurance when used for curb, sidewalk and road construction projects

 - Watermain installation, materials, appurtenances, testing and commissioning